create3000/x_ite/docs/_posts/components/Core/MetadataBoolean.md

 MetadataBoolean contains a typed list of values providing metadata information about its parent node.
 Further information about this specific Metadata* node may be provided by a single child Metadata* node with `containerField='metadata'.`

-The MetadataBoolean node belongs to the **Core** component and requires at least level **1,** its default container field is *value.* It is available from X3D version 3.3 or higher.
+The MetadataBoolean node belongs to the **Core** component and requires at least support level **1,** its default container field is *value.* It is available from X3D version 3.3 or higher.

 ## Hierarchy